ErikReiz/cmas-test-server/README.md

 # CMAS Test Server

-This repository contains the backend server application for the CMAS (Clinical Measurement Aggregation System - assumption based on context) project.
+This repository contains the backend server application for the CMAS (Clinical Measurement Aggregation System) project.
 It is built using Spring Boot.

 ## Overview